-Shawn Kreloff, Mr. Kreloff has a 30 year history of successful entrepreneurial ventures and investments.
+Shawn Kreloff, Chief Executive Officer.
+Mr. Kreloff has a 30 year history of successful entrepreneurial ventures and investments.
 Shawn became interested in anaerobic digestion during his many travels to Europe and due to his long-standing interest in environmental issues.
 Mr. Kreloff began research into anaerobic digestion as a technology because it not only has a positive environmental impact but is also economically sound.
 Anaerobic digestion uses natural microbes to solve organic waste issues globally; and can help keep our air, water and soil naturally cleaner while simultaneously providing renewable energy and organic fertilizer.
 It is a great solution for our planet.

 Christopher Galle, Chief Financial Officer.
 Christopher worked in the Investment Banking Division of Barclays from 2011 to 2018 focusing on financial institutions.
 While at Barclays Mr. Galle executed both M&A transactions as well as a variety capital markets offerings including debt and equity for clients.
 Prior to his time at Barclays, Mr. Galle worked in Lehman Brothers Private Equity Group from 2005 to 2009 where he conducted analysis on private fund investments as well as direct co-investment opportunities.
 Before joining Lehman Brothers, he worked at Commerce Street Capital (fka SAMCO Capital Markets) focused on providing advisory services to community banks in Texas.
 Mr. Galle has an MBA from Columbia Business School and a BBA with Honors from Texas Tech University.